-Exhaust System Defects.
 A broken exhaust system can let poison fumes into the cab or sleeper berth.
 Look for:

-Loose, broken, or missing exhaust pipes, mufflers, tailpipes, or vertical stacks.

-Loose, broken, or missing mounting brackets, clamps, bolts, or nuts.

-Exhaust system parts rubbing against fuel system parts, tires, or other moving parts of vehicle.

-Exhaust system parts that are leaking.
+- Loose, broken, or missing exhaust pipes, mufflers, tailpipes, or vertical stacks. - Loose, broken, or missing mounting brackets, clamps, bolts, or nuts. - ✓ Exhaust system parts rubbing against fuel system parts, tires, or other moving parts of vehicle. - ✓ Exhaust system parts that are leaking.

-Emergency Equipment.
+Emergency equipment

 Vehicles must be equipped with emergency equipment.
 Look for:

-Fire extinguisher(s).

-Spare electrical fuses (unless equipped with circuit breakers).

-Warning devices for parked vehicles (for example, three reflective warning triangles or 6 fusees or 3 liquid burning flares).
+- ✓ Fire extinguisher(s). - ✓ Spare electrical fuses (unless equipped with circuit breakers). - Warning devices for parked vehicles: three reflective triangles or at least 6 fuses or 3 liquid burning flares).

-Cargo (Trucks).
+Cargo (Trucks)

 You must make sure the truck is not overloaded and the cargo is balanced and secured before each trip.
 If the cargo contains hazardous materials, you must inspect for proper papers and placarding.

-2.1.4 - CDL Pre-trip Vehicle Inspection Test
+2.1.4 - CDL vehicle inspection test

-In order to obtain a CDL you will be required to pass a pre-trip vehicle inspection test.
+In order to obtain a CDL you will be required to pass a vehicle inspection test.
 You will be tested to see if you know whether your vehicle is safe to drive.
-You will be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.
+You will be asked to do a vehicle inspection of your vehicle.
+You must point to/touch and name the item you are inspecting and explain to the examiner what you would inspect and why.
 The following seven-step inspection method should be useful.

-2.1.5 - Seven-step Inspection Method
+2.1.5 - Seven-step inspection method

+Method of inspection

-Method of Inspection.
-You should do a pre-trip inspection the same way each time so you will learn all the steps and be less likely to forget something.
+You should do a Vehicle inspection the same way each time so you will learn all the steps and be less likely to forget something.

-Approaching the Vehicle.
+Approaching the vehicle

 Notice general condition.
 Look for damage or vehicle leaning to one side.
 Look under the vehicle for fresh oil, coolant, grease, or fuel leaks.
 Check the area around the vehicle for hazards to vehicle movement (people, other vehicles, objects, low-hanging wires, limbs, etc.).